-Ever since Doug Robinson's visionary essay espousing the virtues of clean climbing ran in the '72 Chouinard Equipment catalog, we've rooted our company ethos in the idea that the style in which we accomplish our goals is as important as achieving them at all.
-We believe this applies as much to business as it does to climbing, and so we have paired an innovative approach to building equipment with an innovative approach to running a company—one that supports the preservation of, and access to, the places we hold so dear.
+Ever since Doug Robinson's visionary essay espousing the virtues of clean climbing ran in the '72 Chouinard Equipment catalog, our company ethos has been rooted in the idea that the style in which we accomplish our goals is as important as achieving them at all.
+We believe this applies as much to business as it does to climbing, so we have paired an innovative approach to building equipment with a unique approach to running a company—one that supports the preservation of, and access to, the places we love.

-Today, we still make the world's best equipment for experiencing the mountains in a low impact way, and our business practices follow suit.
-More than 20 years after the creation of Black Diamond in 1989, we're a publicly-traded corporation comprised of some of the industry's top brands, and our commitment to good style is still our driving force—promoting fair labor practices and making our products, manufacturing processes, supply chains, facilities and marketing materials more sustainable and less environmentally impactful.
-Equally important is our continued outspoken advocacy and philanthropic support for conservation and access-focused non-profit groups.
-We know we can't single-handedly save the world, however we are committed to acting as socially and environmentally responsible as possible.
+Today, we make the world's best mountain equipment in a low impact way, and our business practices follow suit.
+More than 20 years after the creation of Black Diamond in 1989, we're a global industry leader, and our commitment to good style is still our driving force.

-Led by CEO and founder Peter Metcalf, Black Diamond has become a globally recognized voice for conservation and preservation ethics, particularly in Utah, where Black Diamond's global headquarters sit at the foot of the Wasatch Mountains.
-Metcalf believes that wilderness should be protected and valued, rather than exploited and abused by motorized groups, mining companies and land developers.
+Wilderness should be protected and valued, rather than exploited and abused.
 Working with government agencies, landowners and advocacy groups, Black Diamond has led the way in showing that wilderness preservation and business success can be symbiotic.

-We are also equally proud of the awards we have received as a company for our advocacy initiatives and commitment to preservation.
-Some of these include the Zions Bank's Global Pacesetter Award, Summit Land Conservancy's 2010 Conservation and Sustainability Award, Colorado Environmental Coalition's 2012 Rebel With A Cause Award, Save Our Canyons' 2013 Lone Peak Award for Wasatch conservation leadership, the Access Fund's 2012 Sharp End Award and the Utah River Council's Headwater's Award.
+Black Diamond is proud of the awards we have received as a company for our advocacy initiatives and commitment to preservation.
+Some of these include: the Zions Bank's Global Pacesetter Award, Summit Land Conservancy's Conservation and Sustainability Award, Colorado Environmental Coalition's Rebel With A Cause Award, Save Our Canyons' Lone Peak Award for Wasatch conservation leadership, the Access Fund's Sharp End Award and the Utah River Council's Headwater's Award.

 "To champion the preservation of, and access to, mountain, crag and canyon environments while minimizing our own environmental footprint."—BD founding commitments